coderharry1/Metricon-AI-Assistant/README.md

 | `category` | Auto-classified topic area |
 | `importance` | AI-scored relevance from 1–10 |

-This means when a customer asks a question, we're not just doing keyword matching — we're matching against **AI-understood meaning**.
+This means when a customer asks a question, we're not just doing keyword matching, we're matching against **AI-understood meaning**.

 ---